Janus Henderson Group (NYSE:JHG) Price Target Cut to $33.00 by Analysts at Deutsche Bank Aktiengesellschaft

 Janus Henderson Group (NYSE:JHG) had its price objective reduced by Deutsche Bank Aktiengesellschaft from $36.00 to $33.00 in a report released on Friday, The Fly reports.
 They currently have a hold rating on the stock.

 Several other analysts have also issued reports on the company.
-Macquarie lowered Janus Henderson Group from an outperform rating to a neutral rating in a research note on Friday, February 4th.
-StockNews.com downgraded Janus Henderson Group from a buy rating to a hold rating in a research report on Saturday, February 5th.
-Finally, Zacks Investment Research downgraded Janus Henderson Group from a buy rating to a hold rating in a report on Friday, January 21st.
-Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $48.13.
+Zacks Investment Research lowered Janus Henderson Group from a buy rating to a hold rating in a research note on Friday, January 21st.
+Macquarie downgraded Janus Henderson Group from an outperform rating to a neutral rating in a research report on Friday, February 4th.
+Finally, StockNews.com downgraded Janus Henderson Group from a buy rating to a hold rating in a report on Saturday, February 5th.
+Six analysts have rated the stock with a hold rating, According to MarketBeat, the stock has an average rating of Hold and an average target price of $48.13.

 The business also recently declared a quarterly dividend, which will be paid on Monday, February 28th.
-Shareholders of record on Monday, February 14th will be paid a dividend of $0.38 per share.
-The ex-dividend date is Friday, February 11th.
-This represents a $1.52 dividend on an annualized basis and a yield of 4.46%.
-Janus Henderson Group’s dividend payout ratio (DPR) is currently 42.34%.
+Investors of record on Monday, February 14th will be issued a $0.38 dividend.
+The ex-dividend date of this dividend is Friday, February 11th.
+This represents a $1.52 dividend on an annualized basis and a dividend yield of 4.46%.
+Janus Henderson Group’s dividend payout ratio (DPR) is presently 42.34%.

-In other news, Director Glenn S. Schafer sold 700 shares of the business’s stock in a transaction on Wednesday, February 9th.
-The shares were sold at an average price of $36.72, for a total transaction of $25,704.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Richard M. Weil sold 63,569 shares of the company’s stock in a transaction on Monday, February 7th.
-The stock was sold at an average price of $36.12, for a total transaction of $2,296,112.28.
+In related news, CEO Richard M. Weil sold 63,569 shares of the company’s stock in a transaction on Monday, February 7th.
+The shares were sold at an average price of $36.12, for a total value of $2,296,112.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Glenn S. Schafer sold 700 shares of the company’s stock in a transaction on Wednesday, February 9th.
+The stock was sold at an average price of $36.72, for a total transaction of $25,704.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 64,769 shares of company stock worth $2,340,086.
-Insiders own 2.08% of the company’s stock.
+Insiders sold a total of 64,769 shares of company stock worth $2,340,086 in the last ninety days.
+2.08% of the stock is currently owned by insiders.

 Large investors have recently modified their holdings of the company.
 Sageworth Trust Co of South Dakota bought a new position in shares of Janus Henderson Group during the fourth quarter valued at about $30,000.
 Lindbrook Capital LLC raised its stake in shares of Janus Henderson Group by 281.1% during the fourth quarter.
 Lindbrook Capital LLC now owns 808 shares of the company’s stock valued at $34,000 after acquiring an additional 596 shares during the last quarter.
 Rockefeller Capital Management L.P. raised its stake in shares of Janus Henderson Group by 60.3% during the third quarter.
 Rockefeller Capital Management L.P. now owns 1,037 shares of the company’s stock valued at $42,000 after acquiring an additional 390 shares during the last quarter.
 Motco bought a new position in shares of Janus Henderson Group during the fourth quarter valued at about $150,000.
 Finally, Dixon Hughes Goodman Wealth Advisors LLC bought a new position in shares of Janus Henderson Group during the fourth quarter valued at about $91,000.
 76.75% of the stock is owned by hedge funds and other institutional investors.